ksu-hmi/STaRT/README.md

 ## Intellectual Property
 It is the desire of the architects/developers of this application to make it available to government agencies across the world on a renewal fee based method.
 As such, all the literature contained in this respository cannot be duplicated, replicated, reverse-engineer without prior approval of the owners of this application.
 Created Markdown file from MS Word utilizing Aspose file converter which can be found here: https://products.aspose.com/words/python-net/conversion/word-to-markdown/ Each team member will provide input to the Product Roadmap for sprint 1, 2, and 3.
-Added file for Suhail-25 / Machine Learning Triage Project Python Code to the Github page.
-File is in the python format.
+Added file for Suhail-25 / Machine Learning Triage Project Python Code to the Github page (File is in python format).
+Added the following artifacts:
+1.